koraytugay/koraytugay.github.io/content/various/maven.md

 {:toc}

 ## POM
 The POM is where a projects identity is declared, builds are configured, and dependencies are defined. __The presence of a `pom.xml` defines a Maven project__.

-In Maven what matters is not just the projects POM but the effective POM which is constructed by the project POM, and the parent POM file hierarchy up to the super POM.
+POM tells Maven how to modify default behavior to generate output from source.

 A minimal valid POM would be as follows: